• Skip to main content

 Cranberry Sauce With Mandarin Oranges

-This homemade cranberry sauce with mandarin oranges is a 5 ingredient recipe made with fresh cranberries, oranges, juice, honey, and a hint of cinnamon.
-Tangy tart, but semi-sweet, we love to serve it with anything!
+Tangy tart, but semi-sweet, I love to serve it with anything!
 This Christmas, ditch the unhealthy jarred cranberry sauce from the store and make your own, an even better and healthier version of cranberry sauce.

 Cranberry Sauce With Mandarin Oranges in a bowl